Aquatics project almost underway

-Tenders are now being sought for the Rural City of Wangaratta’s Aquatics Project.
+Tenders were recently sought for the Rural City of Wangaratta’s Aquatics Project.

 The project at the HP Barr Reserve will involve building a new outdoor heated 50m pool, indoor 17mx12m hydrotherapy pool, outdoor toddler’s wading/splash play area and the installation of solar panels on the roof of the stadium.
 A 117 space sealed car park will also be constructed adjacent to the new pool, in between Barr 1 and 2 ovals.